risingwavelabs/risingwave-docs/docs/deploy/risingwave-kubernetes.md

 </TabItem>
 <TabItem value="minio" label="etcd+MinIO">

-RisingWave supports using MinIO as the object storage.
+RisingWave supports using MinIO as object storage for persistent data.

 :::note
 The performance of MinIO is closely tied to the disk performance of the node where it is hosted.
 We have observed that AWS EBS does not perform well in our tests.
 For optimal performance, we recommend using S3 or a compatible cloud service.